naregderlevonian/herodot/README.md

     - Bluetooth status and controls
     - Wi-Fi status and controls# Demo

-3. A power management daemon that monitors network power and smartly switches between performance modes as necessary.

-4. A dedicated low battery notification daemon that provides timely alerts for low battery levels.
+3. A dedicated low battery notification daemon that provides timely alerts for low battery levels.

-5. A system notification daemon that monitors system notifications and displays them within Waybar for easy access.
+4. A system notification daemon that monitors system notifications and displays them within Waybar for easy access.

-6. A comprehensive set of keyboard shortcuts for seamless interaction with your environment and peripherals.
+5. A comprehensive set of keyboard shortcuts for seamless interaction with 5our environment and peripherals.

-7. Enhanced usability through support for multi-touch gestures and additional features.
+6. Enhanced usability through support for multi-touch gestures and additional features.

 Feel free to explore, customize, and adapt these configurations to meet your unique needs.